Jaaz7/expense-tracker/README.md

 # Expense Tracker

 Expense Tracker is an application that helps to keep an accurate record of your money inflow and outflow.<br>
-Users can use it to see their transactions and have a better understanding of one's financial situation: how much was spent, how much was earned and what's the total balance.
+Users can utilize it to see their transactions and have a better understanding of one's financial situation: how much was spent, how much was earned and what's the total balance.
 <br>
 <br>
 <img src="https://github.com/Jaaz7/expense-tracker/assets/130407877/abf90895-24f9-43c1-96b5-37353c86fcae" width=90% height=90%>
 <br>
 ## Wireframes
 - **Planning the project**<br><br>
   - This is the inception of the idea, I ended up adding more and tweaked around with the design for a better user experience.
-An expenser tracker app wouldn't be good without clear instructions of what's an expense and what's an income, putting a minus symbol to represent an expense isn't a good experience for the user so I quicky worked to change that.
+An expense tracker app wouldn't be good without clear instructions of what's an expense and what's an income, putting a minus symbol in front of the amount to indicate an expense is not an optimal user experience so I quickly worked to change that.
    - <img src="https://github.com/Jaaz7/expense-tracker/assets/130407877/4ea85572-ec9f-4d5a-8714-60946bcfa3b9" width=90% height=90%>

 ## Features